 Etecsa: silence in the face of complaints and international promotion

-In the face of complaints from users about the effects of the service, Etecsa has limited itself to responding privately that “it has identified the difficulty” and that “its specialists are working to solve it in the shortest possible time.”
+In the face of complaints from users regarding the effects of the service, Etecsa has limited itself to responding privately that “it has identified the difficulty” and that “its specialists are working to solve it in the shortest possible time.”

 However, the company has not offered detailed explanations for the drop in traffic, although it has coincided with the “enjoyment” of two of its international promotions, which Cubans living abroad pay in foreign currency to be able to communicate with their relatives in the island.